 Store Food Items in Airtight Containers

 Don’t give pests a reason to enter your apartment.
-Store all food grains, spices, snacks in sealed bins and containers rather than bags or boxes.
+Store all food grains, spices, and snacks in sealed bins and containers rather than bags or boxes.
 Clean up food spills quickly and regularly clean cabinets, drawers and kitchen surfaces to remove any residue that can attract pests.
 Follow good sanitation practices.

 Take Away Their Survival Essentials